Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By bugpesto.
 - References the True Night's Edge from Terraria (special thanks to RetroAdvance for helping me with the shading!).

+ship 137:
+- By cyanflower.

+ship 138:
+- By RetroAdvance64.

 ship 140:
 - By NHJ.